B0neShAd0w/Hacktoria/The Killer Clown.md

 Special Agent K. The contract is yours, if you choose to accept.

 ### Process:
-The details I feel are important have been highlighted in the MIssion Briefing above.
+The details I feel are important have been highlighted in the **Mission Briefing** above.